 A biopsy only removes a small amount of the prostate tissue, so it is possible for a biopsy to miss a cancer.
 This is one of the reasons that doctors typically remove several cores from different parts of the prostate when they do a biopsy.
 But even when removing several cores, it is still possible for prostate cancer to be missed.

-If a biopsy does not find cancer but your doctor still thinks that prostate cancer is likely (based on the findings of a rectal exam or prostate-specific antigen [PSA] blood test), he or she may recommend that your prostate be biopsied again at some time in the future.
+If a biopsy does not find cancer but your doctor still thinks that prostate cancer is likely (based on the findings of a rectal exam or prostate-specific antigen [PSA] blood test), they may recommend that your prostate be biopsied again at some time in the future.
 Your doctor is the best person to discuss this with you.

 Inflammation of the prostate is called prostatitis.
 Most cases of prostatitis reported on biopsy are not caused by infection and do not need to be treated.
 In some cases, inflammation may increase your prostate-specific antigen (PSA) level, but it is not linked to prostate cancer.